Wedding of Mary I of England and Philip of Spain: An English household for Philip

+Parliament and the marriage contract

 The English Parliament made provision for the marriage by the Act for the Marriage of Queen Mary to Philip of Spain passed in April 1554.
 Mary's dowry was appointed to be "in the like manner" as Margaret of York who married Charles the Bold, Duke of Burgundy in 1468.
 The marriage contract acknowledged Anglo-Imperial treaties of 1542 and 1546, which facilitated trade in the North Sea to Flanders and other markets.
 The contract instructed Philip not to innovate or reform the old established law and customs of England and its realms.
 If there were no children, and Mary died, Philip had no particular rights in the succession.
+Philip was not completely happy with these details and delayed his departure, and Mary did not wish to marry in Lent.

+According to a French report, Mary began a partial reconciliation with Elizabeth, calling her "sister" and restoring her portrait to a gallery in the palace placed next to hers.
+Elizabeth was taken to Woodstock Palace.

 Surrey and Hampshire

 The Spanish courtier Pedro Dávila y Zúñiga, Marques de las Navas (1498–1567) arrived in England at Plymouth in June and was met by the Earl of Pembroke.
 Edward Sutton, 4th Baron Dudley, wrote to the royal council in London from Basing describing the reception of the Marquess de las Navas, who had travelled to Shaftesbury and to Wilton House, where he enjoyed hare coursing and planned to meet Mary at Guildford Castle.
 He brought a gift of a diamond jewel from Philip.
 A courtier, Juan de Varaona, recorded that Mary wore the diamond and ruby presented by de las Navas on the wedding day.
 Mary wrote to the Mayor of Exeter from Guildford on 22 June, thanking him for looking after the Marquess.
 The Marquess would act as Mary's interpreter for her Spanish guests.

+Philip left La Coruña on 12 July 1554.
+It was intended for him to sail in a royal galleass provided by Álvaro de Bazán the Elder, but when this clashed against Mary's wish for Philip to sail in a English carrack, it was decided for him to travel in a third ship, with Bazán in his entourage.
+The chosen ship was the galleon Espíritu Santo, commanded by Martín Jiménez de Bertendona.
+The Spanish fleet included the great galleasses Santa María and Santa María Magdalena, also owned by Bazán, along with several 300-gun galleons.
+They were escorted by 31 English ships, including the Mary Willoughby and the Salamander.